Data Brief: GLP-1 Prescriptions for Weight Loss over Time, 2018-2023

 Source Link: Cost Transparency – Healthcare Payments Database

-Citation: HCAI – Healthcare Payments Database – GLP-1 prescriptions for Weight Loss Over Time, March 2026
+Citation: HCAI – Healthcare Payments Database – GLP-1 Prescriptions for Weight Loss Over Time, April 2026

 Temporal Coverage: 2018-2023